Skip to content

 Components🔗

-Double-clicking on a component in the component list is a shortcut to performing the 'Inspect component' function, which opens its content in the context of the instance within the model in the canvas.
+Double-clicking on a component in the component list is a shortcut to performing the 'Inspect component' function, which opens its content in the context of the instance within the model in the Diagram View.

 Experiment🔗

-Sometimes it can be useful to apply an experiments parameter modifications and analysis settings to a model, meaning that the content of the experiment is saved in the Modelica model.
-This can be done by right-clicking an experiment in the list and selecting Apply to model or Apply to new model.
-Note that the only analysis settings that can be applied to the model are dynamic solver, start time, stop time and interval.
+Experiment's parameter modifications or analysis settings can be applied to a model, resulting in content of the Experiment beeing saved in the Modelica model.
+This can be done by right-clicking an Experiment in the list and selecting Apply to model or Apply to the new model.

-Experiments in the list can be activated or deactivated by clicking on them and it is also possible to create, duplicate, rename and delete experiments using the context menu.
-When an experiment is active, the Experimentation button is shown with a blue icon and the name of the experiment.
+Experiments in the list can be activated or deactivated by clicking on them and it is also possible to create, duplicate, rename, and delete Experiments, using the context menu.
+When an Experiment is active, the layer tab on top of the canvas is shown with a blue icon and the name of the Experiment.
 This means that if a simulation is executed the simulation will be used (regardless of what mode is active).
-Only one experiment can be active at a given time.
+Only one Experiment can be active at a given time.

 There are three sub-tabs where different aspects of the experiment can be configured.